bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 ### Data

 The data used in this exercise is gene expression (transcriptomics) obtained from high-throughput RNA sequencing.
-They correspond to Ovarian serous cystadenocarcinoma samples.
+They correspond to Ovarian Serous Cystadenocarcinoma samples.
 This cohort was previously stratified into four distinct expression subtypes [PMID:21720365](http://www.ncbi.nlm.nih.gov/pubmed/21720365) and a subset of the immunoreactive and mesenchymal subtypes are compared to demonstrate the GSEA workflow.

 #### How was the data processed?

 Gene expression from the TCGA Ovarian serous cystadenocarcinoma RNASeq V2 cohort was downloaded on 2015-05-22 from [cBioPortal for Cancer Genomics](http://www.cbioportal.org/data_sets.jsp).
 Differential expression for all genes between the mesenchymal and immunoreactive groups was estimated using [edgeR](http://www.ncbi.nlm.nih.gov/pubmed/19910308).
+The R code used to generate the data and the rank file used in GSEA is included at the bottom of the document in the *Additional information* section.

 ### Exercise

 Our goal is to upload the 2 required files into GSEA, set up the parameters, run GSEA, open and explore the gene-set enrichment results.
 The 2 required files are a rank file (.rnk) and a pathway file (.gmt).

 To generate a rank file (.rnk),  a score (-log10 * pvalue * sign(logFC)) was calculated from the EdgeR differential expression results.
 It is used to rank the genes from top up-regulated to top down-regulated (all genes are included).

+Tips: how to generate a rank file.

 The pathway database (.gmt) used for the GSEA analysis was downloaded from <http://baderlab.org/GeneSets>.
 This file contains gene-sets obtained from  MsigDB-c2, NCI, Biocarta, IOB, Netpath, HumanCyc, Reactome and the Gene Ontology (GO) databases.

-More information on how EdgeR was performed is included  at the bottom of the page in the *Additional Information* section .
+Tips:

 GSEA performs a gene-set enrichment analysis using a modified Kolmogorov-Smirnov statistic.
 The output result folder contains several files, and two of them are the summary tables displaying enrichment statistics for each gene-set (pathway) that has been tested and contained in the provided *.gmt* file.

 Before starting this exercise, download the 2 required files: